profoundhub/New-FCC-2018/README.md

 ## Notes:

-This is for the *latest* version of the freeCodeCamp curriculum.
+This is the *latest* version of the freeCodeCamp curriculum.

 ### Versions